hiltonchiang/scweather/README.md

 Usage: nc2csv fname.nc [-d|--develop]

 ```
-It takes longer to build csv file if input file is very large, to make it quicker, add `-d` or `--develop` at the end of file name to build partial parts of the entire content.
+It takes longer to build csv file if input file is very large; for development purpose, add `-d` or `--develop` at the end of the command line to build partial parts of the entire file.

 The Python libraries used:
 ```python